build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 * DemoVPC: This parameter specifies the Virtual Private Cloud (VPC) where your website will be deployed.
 * PublicSubnetIds: This parameter requires a list of public subnet IDs where your load balancer and tasks for the website will be placed.
 * Imagename: Provide the name of the Docker Image in your Amazon Elastic Container Registry (ECR) for the website.
-* QUESTURL: Specify the endpoint url of the API deployed in Step 6.
+* QUESTURL: Specify the endpoint URL of the API deployed in Step 6.
 It is of the format http://<DNS Name of API ALB>/qa

 To execute the CloudFormation stack creation, we use the following AWS CLI command after updating the parameter values: